SylvainDe/DidYouMean-Python/README.md

 [![Code Climate](https://codeclimate.com/github/SylvainDe/DidYouMean-Python/badges/gpa.svg)](https://codeclimate.com/github/SylvainDe/DidYouMean-Python)

-Logic to have various kind of suggestions in case of errors (NameError, AttributeError, ImportError, TypeError, SyntaxError, MemoryError, etc).
+Logic to have various kind of suggestions in case of errors (NameError, AttributeError, ImportError, TypeError, ValueError, SyntaxError, MemoryError, OverflowError).
 Can be used via a simple import or a dedicated decorator.

 Inspired by "Did you mean" for Ruby ([Explanation](http://www.yukinishijima.net/2014/10/21/did-you-mean-experience-in-ruby.html), [Github Page](https://github.com/yuki24/did_you_mean)), this is a simple implementation for/in Python.
 I wanted to see if I could mess around and create something similar in Python and it seems to be possible.